Aug 15

 In an ideal world, you wouldn't just be hired to create a logo or design a website.
 You would proactively seek clients and projects that make an impact on things that you care about.

-How to find your niche in graphic design (in 3 steps)
+How to find your niche in graphic design in 3 steps

 1. Look back into your past

-What events have occurred in your life that were really positive?
-What have you done that's brought a sense of wonder, or magic into your life, even if for a short time?
-Write down everything you can think of.
+• What have you done that's brought a sense of wonder, or magic into your life, even if for a short time?

 2. Why did you write down these specific memories?